dulle90griet/katas/README.md

 ### Kata0008 ![Bash](https://img.shields.io/badge/language-bash-orange.svg)

-Write a bash script that transfers a file to a new destination with rsync, appends '_TO_DELETE' to the original filename, and creates a symbolic link to the file's new destination.
+Write a bash script that transfers a file to a new destination with `rsync`, appends '_TO_DELETE' to the original filename, and creates a symbolic link to the file's new destination.
 Show a progress bar, and assume names containing spaces are quoted.
 Modify the script to:

 + take any number of filenames for transfer (as arguments $2, $3, $4, etc.),
 + work with file names containing escaped characters, and